WRITTEN BY: BRUCE LOVELACE

 Do you want to use a few creative photo techniques to jazz up your photos?
-This post has been updated and is now published here at Better Digital Photo Tips-creative photography tips.

-This post will be a great introduction to ideas on how to be creative with photography software.
-If you need some inspiration on how to boost your creativity with taking photos, here's a good article for you.
+This post will be a great introduction to ideas on how to be creative with photo editing software.
+Begin experimenting with these 5 creative techniques to editing your photos and you'll see a significant improvement in your photos.

 It is actually often a simple digital photo editing trick than can be done easily once you learn it and have planned ahead.